 If you wanted to find your blog post then which terms would you search for?
 Use those terms as your categories and tags.

 2. Think in terms of from “broad” to “narrow”.
 Categories are keywords that define broad topic headings.Tags are keywords are more specific terms indicating what a post is about.

 3. Categories and Tags are treated the same way by search engines so avoid duplication.
 Do not use the same the same keyword or keyword phrase as both Categories and Tags.
 Do not use keywords already found in the post title and the text as Categories and Tags.

 (a) Assigning the same keywords or keyword phrases to the same post makes one appear to be a spamdexer AKA tag spammer trying to game search engine results.

 (b) Category and tag duplication has a negative effect when it comes to blog organization and you can end up with an awful mess you need to edit in the future.
 Worse still, editing categories and tags amounts to deletions and deletions mean broken links in search engine search results.

 (c) Remember that readers ought to be able to click one link for a single term (Category or Tag) and find all relevant articles in your blog quickly and easily.
 Assigning the same terms as both Categories and Tags results in duplicated search results that will be frustrating for readers who are searching your blog.

 4. Know that “less is more”.
-The aim is to use the least number of relevant keywords as possible to accurately describe the contents of any post.
+The aim is to use the least combined number of relevant keywords or phrases as possible to accurately describe the contents of any post.